rust-lang/rust/doc/tutorial.md

 to define a function that takes two arguments of type point—that is, it takes the points by value.
 But this will cause the points to be copied when we call the function.
-For points, this is probably not so bad, but often copies are expensive or, worse, if copied data are in mutable slots, they can change the semantics of your program.
+For points, this is probably not so bad, but often copies are expensive.
 So we’d like to define a function that takes the points by pointer.
 We can use borrowed pointers to do this:

 ~~~
 # struct Point { x: float, y: float }